Skip to content

 Dissemination Events

-Our participants engaged in events for dissemination and exploitation of results, sharing the knowledge, skills and experience gained during the activities, within their community.
+Our participants took part in disseminations, sharing the knowledge, skills, and experiences they gained from the activities with their community.

 Bartninkai, Lithuania, March 2025

-Dissemination by Noemi Gecso at Babeckyne, attended by 45 young people.
+Dissemination by Noemi, attended by 45 young people.

 Kosice, Slovakia, May 2025